Tue, Sept 18:

 Mark Goodacre, Assoc.
 Prof. of Religion, Duke Univ., author of Thomas and the Gospels

-Oli Homron (affiliation/background not yet determined)
+Oli Homron (affiliation/background not determined)

 Karen L. King, Hollis Prof. of Divinity at HDS, author of The Gospel of Mary of Magdala